intake/intake-pcap/docs/source/quickstart.rst

 will be timestamped and the raw IP address will be displayed.
 No packets will be filtered.
 The exact output will vary depending on your local machine::

-  $ sudo tcpdump -c 10 -tttt -n -q -r local.pcap 2018-01-09 00:16:12.210010 IP 192.168.0.39.54703 > 172.123.4.567.443: UDP, length 1350
+  $ tcpdump -c 10 -tttt -n -q -r local.pcap
+  2018-01-09 00:16:12.210010 IP 192.168.0.39.54703 > 172.123.4.567.443: UDP, length 1350
   2018-01-09 00:16:12.210910 IP 192.168.0.39.54703 > 172.123.4.567.443: UDP, length 998
   2018-01-09 00:16:12.236176 IP 172.123.4.567.443 > 192.168.0.39.54703: UDP, length 1350